mathenriqu/mathenriqu/README.md

-## Hey, pleased to meet you, I'm matheus henrique!
+## Hey, pleased to meet you, I'm Matheus Henrique!

-- 🌱 I’m student a Engineer Software
+- 🌱 I’m Student a Engineer Software
-- 🔭 I’m currently working on Back-end
+- 🔭 I’m currently working on Back-End